ehpor/hcipy/doc/development/project_setup.rst

     pytest ./tests

-As the free services of Travis and Appveyor limit the time for the tests to less than one hour of computation time with limited computer memory, we have separated the tests into fast and slow tests.
-The slow tests are not run on the CI services, but can be run manually on your own machine by passing the flag ``--runslow`` to the pytest script:
+To reduce the time taken for the suite of tests, we have separated them into comprehensive (ie. fast) and in-depth (ie. slow) tests.
+The slow tests are not run on the CI service, but can be run manually on your own machine by passing the flag ``--runslow`` to the pytest script:

 .. code-block:: shell